 They worked with Luke McLaren, of McLaren Excell, to ensure that every square foot of space was used, especially in the smaller rooms.
 “This was certainly a huge benefit of converting an open-plan office rather than doing up a terraced house with lots of internal, structural walls that would invariably have had some dead zones,” says Crocker.

 To capitalise on the 5m-high glass rooflights, the decision was taken to put the living space on the top floor and the four bedrooms and three bathrooms on the ground floor.
-Other attractive features include a nifty mechanical ventilation heat recovery system, which removes any humidity from the three Carrara marble bathrooms and provides a continuous supply of filtered air to the four double bedrooms — a bonus for anyone with allergies or who prefers to sleep in a quiet bedroom with the window closed.
+Other attractive features include a nifty mechanical ventilation heat recovery system, which removes any humidity from the three Carrara marble bathrooms and provides a continuous supply of filtered air to the four double bedrooms – a bonus for anyone with allergies or who prefers to sleep in a quiet bedroom with the window closed.
+Such ventilation systems are a wonderful addition to any living space as they can ensure that the home’s temperature remains comfortable and suited to all the residents.
+Consulting experts in the field such as those from castle home comfort heating & cooling could help bring in the same level of comfort to any home.
 The couple also ensured that every room had controlled underfloor heating and that the glass roof was covered with a special film to block out UV light.

 There is also an off-street parking space.
 Public transport links are excellent, and Acton main line railway station and the Crossrail station (due to open next year) are a 15-minute cycle away.